USS Minnesota (1855): Later service

-In 1881 she was transferred to Newport, Rhode Island where she served as the flagship of the US Navy Training Squadron.
-From 1881 to 1884 she was commanded by Captain Stephen Luce who founded the Naval War College in 1884.
-The warship took part in dedication ceremonies for the Brooklyn Bridge on 24 May 1883.
+In 1881 she was transferred to Newport, Rhode Island where she served as the flagship of the U.S. Navy Training Squadron.
+From 1881 to 1884 she was commanded by Captain Stephen Luce (1827–1917), who founded the Naval War College there at the end of his command tenure in 1884.
+The warship took part in dedication ceremonies for the famous Brooklyn Bridge across the East River (between the boroughs of Manhattan and Brooklyn) in New York City on 24 May 1883.

 Three sailors assigned to Minnesota were awarded the Medal of Honor during this period: Captain of the Top William Lowell Hill and Ship's Cook Adam Weissel for rescuing fellow sailors from drowning in separate 1881 incidents, and Second Class Boy John Lucy for his actions during a fire at the Castle Garden immigration facility in 1876.

-In October 1895, Minnesota was loaned to the Massachusetts Naval Militia, continuing that duty until August 1901 when she was sold to Thomas Butler & Company of Boston.
-She eventually was burned to salvage her iron fittings at Eastport, Maine.
+In October 1895, Minnesota was loaned to the Massachusetts Naval Militia, continuing that duty for six years until August 1901 when she was sold by the government to the Thomas Butler & Company of Boston.
+She eventually was stripped and burned to salvage her iron fittings at nearby Eastport, Maine.